allenai/allennlp/tutorials/getting_started/getting_started.md

 In this tutorial we'll train a simple part-of-speech tagger using AllenNLP.
 The model is defined in [allennlp/models/simple_tagger.py](https://github.com/allenai/allennlp/blob/master/allennlp/models/simple_tagger.py).
-It consists of a word embedding layer followed by a LSTM.
+It consists of a word embedding layer followed by an LSTM.

 Our dataset will be a subset of the [Brown Corpus](http://www.nltk.org/nltk_data/).
 In particular, the file [tutorials/getting_started/data/cr.train](https://github.com/allenai/allennlp/blob/master/tutorials/getting_started/data/cr.train)